sandersbrad/Grounded/README.md

 [heroku]

 ## Minimum Viable Product
-Landed is a webapp desinged with an interface to allow users to invest in real estate together.
+Grounded is a webapp desinged with an interface to allow users to invest in real estate together.
 Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->